DecimatorMind/HospitalManagementSystem/README.md

 Admin can see the doctor timings, and see the patient log in the form of a table.

 The DoctorLogins and PatientLogins just input the text.
 They are not checked with any database.
 They are yet to be completed.
+The new modules like the doctorLogin is the one where the doctor can change the their timings and can see the patients that are assigned to them.